Nicola2309/-MS2/testing.md

 ### Bugs
 I didn't find any interesting bug.

-### Testing the design's responsiveness on several screen sizes
+### Testing design responsiveness on several screen sizes

 I manually tested the design of the live project by doing the following:
 - Using Google Developer Tools to view the project on devices with different screen sizes.